markbosire/Practice-Questions-GCP-ACE/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### You need a dynamic way of provisioning VMs on Compute Engine.
-The e act specifications will be in a dedicated configuration file.
+The exact specifications will be in a dedicated configuration file.
 You want to follow Google's recommended practices.
 Which method should you use?

 - [ ] Deployment Manager.
 - [ ] Cloud Composer.